marks530/ms2-project-resubmit/README.md

 ![score validation check](https://marks530.github.io/ms2-project-resubmit/images/score.html_validation_report.jpeg)

-All the errorss were investigated and resolved as shown in the image below.
+All the errors were investigated and resolved as shown in the image below.
 A single warning remained and was deemed necessary to leave in place.

 [Score validation result](https://marks530.github.io/ms2-project-resubmit/images/score.html_validation_result.jpeg)